Azure/azure-iot-sdk-c/doc/devbox_setup.md

   cmake .. -G "Visual Studio 14 2015" ## For Visual Studio 2015
 # or
   cmake .. -G "Visual Studio 15 2017" ## For Visual Studio 2017
+# or
+  cmake .. -G "Visual Studio 16 2019" -A Win32
 ```

 > This builds x86 libraries.
-To build for x64 for Visual Studio 2015, modify the cmake generator argument: `cmake .. -G "Visual Studio 14 2015 Win64"` or for Visual Studio 2017, `cmake .. -G "Visual Studio 15 2017 Win64"`
+To build for x64 for Visual Studio 2015, modify the cmake generator argument: `cmake .. -G "Visual Studio 14 2015 Win64"` or for Visual Studio 2017, `cmake .. -G "Visual Studio 15 2017 Win64"` or for Visual Studio 2019, `cmake .. -G "Visual Studio 16 2019 -A x64"`

 When the project generation completes successfully, you should see a Visual Studio solution file (.sln) under the `cmake` folder.
 To build the SDK, do one of the following: